MP Estate Planning UK

 Changes in Legislation Post-75

-The legislation surrounding SIPPs and inheritance tax is subject to change, particularly after you reach 75.
-Some key changes to be aware of include:
+The legislative landscape for SIPPs and inheritance tax is evolving significantly.
+The key changes to be aware of include:

-By understanding these changes and planning accordingly, you can minimize the impact of inheritance tax on your SIPP and ensure that your beneficiaries receive the maximum benefit.
+By understanding these changes and planning well in advance, you can minimise the combined impact of IHT and income tax on your SIPP and help ensure that your beneficiaries receive the maximum benefit from your lifetime of saving.

 How SIPPs are Treated at Death

 Understanding how SIPPs are treated after the holder’s death is crucial for effective estate planning.
-When a SIPP holder passes away, the pension pot is subject to specific rules and tax implications that can significantly impact the beneficiaries.
+When a SIPP holder dies, the pension pot is subject to specific rules that can significantly impact beneficiaries — and these rules are about to become more complex from April 2027.

 Death Benefits from SIPPs